Dark Chronicle: Plot

 A princess runs to her father's room in a castle in a panic.
-She arrives finds a man standing over her dead father's body.
+She arrives to find a man standing over her dead father's body.
 The man disappears in a ball of light.

-Elsewhere, a boy called Max from the town of Palm Brinks attends a circus.
-By coincidence he overhears a conversation where ringmaster Flotsam pressures the town mayor Need; to find a special stone located in the town.
+Elsewhere, a boy named Max from the town of Palm Brinks attends a circus.
+By coincidence, he overhears a conversation where ringmaster Flotsam pressures the town mayor Need to find a special stone located in the town.
 Max makes a loud noise and unintentionally gets Flotsam's attention - who notices Max is wearing the special stone as a pendant.
 Max escapes, and embarks on an adventure by leaving the town via the sewers.

 After leaving the town, Max is told that 15 years ago Emperor Griffon destroyed the world but spared Palm Brinks because he wanted a special stone - Max's pendant - and that Flotsam is one of Griffon's henchman.
 Flotsam again finds Max but is interrupted and defeated by the princess, who we learn is called Monica.
 Monica lives in the time 100 years after Max's present.
 Like Max, she has a special stone.
 Their two stones - called atlamillia - allow them to travel between Max's time and Monica's time.

 Max and Monica use their new ability to time travel, as well as the reopening of the railroad by Mayor Need to go on a mission rebuilding areas of the world that Griffon destroyed.
 In doing so, they fix the future - Monica's time - allowing them to get the help from the future they need to beat Griffon.

 During these adventures, they learn that Emperor Griffon possesses a gold atlamillia - the most powerful of the three - but desires the other two to make him all powerful.
-Upon Paznos's completion, Max and Monica use it to help defeat Griffon's army in Monica's time.
-During the battle, Max and Monica receive word that Ixion has also been completed at Luna Lab.
+Upon the completion of Paznos, a flying fortress capable of transforming into a mech, Max and Monica use it to help defeat Griffon's army in Monica's time.
+During the battle, Max and Monica receive word that Ixion, a time-traveling train, has also been completed at Luna Lab.